-Offshore captive insurance company tax benefits and savings on insurance premiums are two of the many reasons that attract so many businesspeople to set up such an entity.
+Why set up an offshore captive insurance company?
+Tax benefits and savings on insurance premiums are two of the many reasons that attract so many businesspeople to set up such a captive insurance company.
 For example, research shows that about 80% of the Standard and Poor 500 (S&P 500) companies own one or more captive insurance companies.
 Offshore captive insurance is the main source of insurance for both large and small companies.
-U.S. Internal Revenue Code Section 831(b) specifically allows for a particular type of insurance where the insurance company is owned by the shareholders or principles of the insured company.
-The insured, related company which pays the premiums into the plan is allowed a tax deduction for the premiums as an ordinary and necessary business expense.
+U.S. Internal Revenue Code Section 831(b) specifically allows for this particular type of insurance company.
+The shareholders or principles of the insured company also own the insurance company.
+The insured, related company which pays the premiums into the plan receives a tax deduction for the premiums as an ordinary and necessary business expense.

-The company paying the premiums receives a tax deduction, and the captive insurance company receiving the premiums receives the first $2.2 million tax-free.
+The company paying the premiums receives a tax deduction, and the captive insurance company receiving the premiums receives the first $2.35 million tax-free (as of 2020).
 The statutory captive insurance company will elect to be classified as a domestic insurance company as indicated under IRC Section 953(d).
 It will, therefore, file US tax returns annually.
-However, premium income up to the first $2.2 million is exempt from taxation.
-In the following calendar year, another $2.2 million can be contributed, for a total of $4.4 million over two years, $6.6 million in premiums are tax deductible over three years, etc.
+However, premium income up to the first $2.35 million is exempt from taxation.
+In the following calendar year, another $2.35 million can be contributed, for a total of $4.7 million over two years, $7.05 million in premiums are tax deductible over three years, etc.

-A captive insurance company is an insurance company that is owned and controlled by the ones being insured.
+A captive insurance company is an insurance company that the companies it insures typically own and control.
 So, its main purpose is to insure the risk of its owners while allowing them to benefit from the underwriting profits.
 Laymen may refer to the arrangement as self-insuring, alternative risk transfer or alternative insurance.

-Financial havens with strong insurance statutes are the locations where most companies are formed.
+Financial havens with strong insurance statutes are the locations where professionals form the most companies.
 In addition to the tax benefits described above there are several additional convincing reasons why captive offshore insuring vehicle should be considered.
 One is able to “self insure” to an extent not available otherwise.
-The cost of insurance can be significantly reduced.
-Plus, risk management is enhanced.
+The cost of insurance are often significantly reduced.
+Plus, the arrangement can enhance your risk management.
 Moreover, if a standard policy is not available or extraordinarily expensive, the plan may be the only viable option.
 Professional malpractice, pollution and hazardous materials as well as catastrophic risk are excellent examples of rates-gone-awry.
 US insuring companies frequently raise rates or deny coverage without warning.
 Whereas, owning your own offshore captive company can give your plan longstanding solidity and direct access to reinsurance markets.

 There are some US states and at least one Canadian province with statutes on the books that enable domestic captives.
 However, there are particularly attractive benefits to going offshore.
 These include significantly lower costs, possible tax benefits and fewer regulations.

 The money inside the insurance company is, in turn, invested.
 One popular and stable choice is to invest the money with a Swiss bank account that has a money management division.
-Whereas the premiums are deductible and the company receives premiums tax-free, naturally, income that is generated from the investment activity is taxed annually.
+Thus, the premiums are deductible and the company receives premiums tax-free.
+Naturally, the captive insurance company pays annual taxes on the income that the investments generate.

 A captive is a wholly owned subsidiary of a company that is not primarily in the insurance industry.
 Its main function is to insure some or all of the risk of its parent company.
 As the industry has grown those involved have sought new methods of enhancing the captive structure to create means by which a variety of industries can benefit.
-Here are a number of different structures a are being used;
+Here are a number of different structures that businesspeople use.

 To comply with IRS requirements, the captive insurance company premiums need to exceed investment income.
 Additionally, the policies that the captive issues need to comply with the “risk distribution” and “risk shifting” requirements.
 In order to comply, the company can obtain reinsurance.
 This is done in the international reinsurance markets whereby “pooling” arrangements are utilized.
 This can successfully minimize the costs and the help to protect against to claims by unrelated companies.
 The finer points and investment required to establish the structures depend on the needs and desired outcomes.

-Because this technique is common among many well-know companies, there are a number of highly regarded accounting firms that deal with the necessary tax and reporting duties for statutory captives.
+Because this technique is common among many well-known companies, there are a number of highly regarded accounting firms that deal with the necessary tax and reporting duties for statutory captives.

 The IRS has issued Notice 2004-65 which has successfully de-listed the Section 831(b) statutory captive insurance company as a tax shelter.
 So, it is not a listed transaction and the IRS does not require special notification that one is participating in such a program.
 IRS Commissioner Mark.
 W. Everson has states, “Based on disclosures from taxpayers and examination of tax returns, we have determined problems associated with these transactions are no as prevalent as initially believed.
 Accordingly we are no longer classifying them as listed transactions.”